Kalm004/learning-onenote-mcp-server/README.md

 |---------------|---------------------------------------------------------|
 | ONENOTE_TOKEN | Graph Explorer token with permissions to read OneNote notes |

+# TOON usage
+This project uses TOON as the response format of the getNotes tool just as a way of testing TOON.
+For TOON encoding this project is using: [Toon-Python](https://github.com/toon-format/toon-python).

+Using TOON I see a 30% reduction on the number of output tokens of MCP tool.

 ### Usage

 For adding this MCP Server to Cursor, edit your `~/.cursor/mcp.json` and add the following: